longturn/freeciv21/docs/Playing/faq.rst

 for ``Can launch attack from non-native tiles``.
 This is the unit's feature that allows you to attack from the ocean or air versus land, which is a native tile.

-If you can't build :unit:`Marines` yet, but you do have :unit:`Engineers`, and other land is close-by, you can also build a land-bridge to the island (i.e. transform the ocean).
+If you cannot build :unit:`Marines` yet, but you do have :unit:`Engineers`, and other land is close-by, you can also build a land-bridge to the island (i.e. transform the ocean).
 If you choose this route, make sure that your :unit:`Transport` is well defended!